dbushong/woolgather/README.md

 `wds` fields are needed)  Additionally a connection id should be specified as field `conn`.
 To whit:

     { msg:      '<text>'     // public, private, or action text , to:       '<#channel or nick>' // depending on public or private msg , action:   true         // inc. if an emote
-    , join:     true        // inc. if user joined 'chan' , new_nick: '<nick>'    // inc. if user switched nicks , left:     true        // inc. if user left 'chan' with reason 'msg' , quit:     true        // inc. if user quit 'chan' with reason 'msg' , topic:    true        // inc. if 'msg' was a topic change by 'chan' , kickee:   '<nick>'    // inc. if user kicked 'kickee' with reason 'msg' , invite:   '<chan>'    // inc. if user invited 'to' to channel 'invite' }
+    , join:     true         // inc. if user joined 'chan' , new_nick: '<nick>'     // inc. if user switched nicks , left:     true         // inc. if user left 'chan' with reason 'msg' , quit:     true         // inc. if user quit 'chan' with reason 'msg' , topic:    true         // inc. if 'msg' was a topic change by 'chan' , kickee:   '<nick>'     // inc. if user kicked 'kickee' with reason 'msg' , invite:   '<chan>'     // inc. if user invited 'to' to channel 'invite' , conn:     '<oid hash>' // specify which connection this is for }

 ### Server -> Client Messages ###